basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 defined as `n_val` / 2 + 1. **If a quorum is not available, all
 strongly consistent operations will fail**.

-Quorum requirements vary based on the number of nodes in a cluster.
-In a 7-node cluster, 4 replicas must be available, 5 must be available in a 9-node cluster, and son.
-More can be found in the section on [[fault tolerance|Managing Strong Consistency#fault-tolerance]] below.
+More information can be found in the section on [[Fault Tolerance|Managing Strong Consistency#fault-tolerance]] below.

 ### Peers, Leaders, Followers, and Workers